 The slip of the induction motor varies from 5 percent for small motors to 2 percent for large motors.

 Slip plays an essential role in the induction motor.
 As we know, the slip speed is the difference between the synchronous and rotor speed of the induction motor.
 The emf induces in the rotor because of the relative motion, or we can say the slip speed of the motor.
 So,

 The above equation shows that the torque induces on the rotor is directly proportional to the slip of the induction motor.
 The high value of slip induces the emf in the rotor.
 This EMF develops the heavy torque on the rotor conductors.

 The value of the slip is adjusted by considering the load on the motor.
-For full-load, the high value of torque is required.
+For full-load, a high value of torque is required.
 This can be achieved by increasing the amount of the slip and reducing the speed of the rotor.
 The slip of the motor is kept low when the induction motor is running at no-load.
-The small slip produces the small torque on the motor.
+The small slip produces a small torque on the motor.

 The value of the induction motor slip is adjusted according to the requirement of the driving torque at the normal working condition.